Long Lang Hives

 A horizontal top-bar hive is a single-story, frameless beehive in which the natural comb hangs directly from removable bars and the bars form a continuous roof over the comb.
 Top-bar hives usually include one box only, and allow for beekeeping methods that interfere very little with the colony.

-Initially designed in Ancient Greece, the modern version of those hives have been around for amost 60 years , are the only ones used in Africa because of their ease of use and cost effectiveness, and are great for backyard beekeepers.
+Initially designed in Ancient Greece, the modern version of those hives have been around for amost 60 years.
+They are the main ones used in Africa because of their ease of use and cost effectiveness, and are great for backyard beekeepers.

 Vertical Langstroth Hives